 Olmert was found not guilty of the charges in July 2012.

-POLITICAL APPOINTMENTS - CHARGES RECOMMENDED
+POLITICAL APPOINTMENTS - CASE CLOSED

 In October 2007, Attorney General Menachem Mazuz ordered a police investigation into allegations that Olmert, when he held the jobs of trade minister, communications minister and finance minister, had improperly appointed associates from the Likud party to posts on government bodies.